zio/zio-http/docs/dsl/endpoint.md

 The `Endpoint#in` method has multiple overloads that can be used to describe other properties of the request body, such as the media type and documentation.

-## Describing Output Properties
+## Describing Output Properties of Success Responses

-We have two sets of output properties: success and failure.
-For success, we can describe the output properties using the `Endpoint#out*` methods, and for failure, we can describe the output properties using the `Endpoint#outError*` methods.

-### Describing Success Outputs
+The `Endpoint#out` method is used to describe the output properties of the success response:

 ```scala mdoc:compile-only
 import zio.http._